Prosperity-Path/Wealth-Building-Content/README.md

-# Wealth Buildin Content
+# Wealth Building Content
-A set of content on building wealth aimed at the community our underrepresented fam.
+A set of content on building wealth aimed at our community.

 Recommended reading order: